 - Do teenagers today care more about helping out and volunteering than teenagers in the past?

-- How can teens help friends who have self-destructive behaviors like eating disorders, cutting or substance abuse?
+- How can teens help friends with self-destructive behaviors like eating disorders, cutting, or substance abuse?

 - Who influences teens the most?